Jens Lauritzen House: Lauritzen and the new building

 The property was later acquired by brewer and merchant Jens Lauritzen.
 His property was home to 11 residents in two households at the 1787 census.
 Lauritzen resided in the building with two clerks (betjent), one brewer's apprentice (bryggerknægt), a caretaker (gårdskarl), a coachman, a housekeeper, and a maid.
-Christen Jensen Ebstrup, a second hand-dealer, resided in another apartment with his wife Mette Maria and their three-year-old granddaughter Anna Margrethe.
+Christen Jensen Ebstrup, a junk dealer, resided in another apartment with his wife Mette Maria and their three-year-old granddaughter Anna Margrethe.

 Together with most of the other buildings in the area, Lauritzen's property was destroyed in the Copenhagen Fire of 1795.
 A new building was constructed for him in 1795–1796.
 It is believed that the building was designed by Andreas Kirkerup.

-Lauritzen's property was home to three households at the 1801 census.
+Lauritzen's property was home to four households at the 1801 census.
 Jens Lauritzen resided in one of the apartments with his second wife Anna Marie Hansen, a 17-year-old granddaughter of his first wife's sister, a 28-year-old nephew, one brewer, one brewer's apprentice, a caretaker, a coachman and two maids.
 Ditlev Friderich Feddersen, a royal bailiff (kgl. foged), resided in the building with his wife Dorthea Catharina Staal and three maids.
 Christine Knudsdatter Lercke, a beer seller (øltapper), resided in the building with her six children (aged two to 13) and one maid.
 Peder Foltmer, another beer seller (øltapper), resided in the building with his wife Karen Sørensdatter.